-HAGERSTOWN, MD (April 11, 2018) - The 11th annual clothing drive to benefit Children In Need continues this month in Washington County Public Schools, from Monday, April 16 through April 27, 2018.
+Hagerstown, MD (September 21, 2018) - The 12th annual clothing drive to benefit Children In Need will begin in Washington County Public Schools on Monday, September 24 and continue through October 5, 2018.
 Students, parents, staff and the community are encouraged to donate gently used clothing that Children In Need distributes to children eligible for the Free and Reduced Meals program.
 Toiletries, books and school supplies are also accepted.
-The schools participating in the April 2018 collection are:
+The schools participating in the September/October 2018 collection are:

-Hagerstown, MD (April 6, 2018) - The Washington County Board of Education (BOE), at its April 3, 2018 business meeting, approved the first reading of proposed changes to Policy IKB, entitled "Homework."
+Hagerstown, MD (September 6, 2018) - The Washington County Board of Education (BOE), at its September 4, 2018 business meeting, approved the first reading of proposed Policy JLIG, entitled "Student Sunscreen Use."

 The BOE's Policy Committee is seeking comments from the community on the proposed policy, which is displayed as a PDF under Documents to the right of this page.
 You may submit your comments on or before September 17, 2018, electronically to the members of the Committee and to the staff liaison to the Committee.
 The e-mail addresses are as follows:

 Hagerstown, MD (August 28, 2018) - The 2018 results from the Partnership for Assessment of Readiness for College and Careers (PARCC) tests show improved performance from students in Washington County Public Schools (WCPS) in both Mathematics and English Language Arts.
 Student performance in grade levels 3, 4, 5, 6, 7 and 8 demonstrated growth in Mathematics and English Language Arts.
 On the high school level assessments, Algebra I scores increased from 2017 data while English 10 scores decreased slightly.